HiRoFa/quickjs_es_runtime/README.md

 * Start at the QuickjsRuntimeFacade, it provides an EventQueue which has a thread_local QuickJsRuntimeAdapter
 * All values are copied or abstracted in a JsValueFacades
 * So no need to worry about Garbage collection
-* evaluate script and invoke functions while waiting for results blocking or with async/await
+* Evaluate script and invoke functions while waiting for results blocking or with async/await
 * Get Promise result blocking or with async/await

 # What works?